2JS/pintos-env/README.md

 2. Go to your pintos project directory that directly includes `threads` directory.
 3. `docker run -it --rm -v $(cd):/root/pintos lego3410/pintos`

+## No Guarantee

+Even though this image imitates most of actual build environment, tests may pass but it does not guarantee that it will be on server.
+Before final submission, be sure to test it on server more than once.

 ## Simple irrelevant Tip

 You may use `-j` option within `make` to enable parallel compiling.